hellvoid/hellvoid/README.md

 - 👀 I'm interested in working asap.
 - 🌱 I'm currently learning what it takes to be a full stack developer.
 - 💞️ I try to be always creating and developing projects to leverage my codes.
-- 📫 Contact me via Linkedin in my bio.
+- 📫 Contact me via Linkedin in my bio or Discord @astron4ut#9695